mlicul315/phase_project_3/README.md

 ## Overview
 Terry Stops permit law enforcement to detain an individual based on reasonable suspicion of a crime.
 In 1967-1968 the Supreme Court case, Terry v.
 Ohio, the court ruled that stopping an individual on suspicious behavior does not violate the ‘unreasonable search and seizure’ clause of the Fourth Amendment.
 Thus, Terry Stops were born.

+As an independent data scientist, my goal was to analyze Terry Stops that ended in an arrest.
 I analyzed Terry Stop data from the Seattle Open Data database.
-I looked over 50,000 cases of Terry Stops between 2015-2022 and built a prediction model to gain insight on what ploicy changes and community efforts can be made to reduce the number of arrest.
+I looked over 50,000 cases of Terry Stops between 2015-2022 and built a model that predicts the likelhood a person will be arrested with 83% accuracy.
+While I ran multiple models and tuning each models parameters, the model with the highest accuracy score was the Gradient Booster Model.
+It performed better than the Logistic Regression, Random Forrest, and Decision Tree models.

 ## Buisness Case
 As an independent data scientist, my goal was to analyze Terry Stops that ended in an arrest.
 I analyzed Terry Stop data from the Seattle Open Data database.
-I looked over 50,000 cases of Terry Stops between 2015-2022 and built a prediction model to gain insight on what ploicy changes and community efforts can be made to reduce the number of arrest.
+I looked over 50,000 cases of Terry Stops between 2015-2022 and built a prediction model to based on the data.
+My target audience was the Equal Justice Matters.
+Founded in 2020, Equal Justice Matters aims "to make an impact by highlighting disparities and inequities within the U.S. Justice System."
+Therefore, by focusing on what factors may lead to an arrest, Equal Justice Matters can pursue policy change reagrding the issue.

 ![Terry v.
 Ohio](https://img.geocaching.com/waymarking/display/e6a132fc-7cdf-4ceb-b337-abb23672907f.jpg)